Daniel Vincent

 Welcome to DVous Music

 Daniel Vincent is the driving force behind the DVous Music label.
 I write, record, and produce a variety of new music that deviates from the mainstream.
-DVous music is pronounced "Dee vee us" like "devious."
-It's my initials and a brand play, because my music crosses many genres and doesn't fit a mold.
+DVous Music is pronounced "Dee vee us" like "devious."
+It's my initials and a brand play because my music crosses many genres and doesn't fit a mold.
 I deviate from the norm.

 The early years